96boards/website/_posts/2017-07-31-bringing-the-carbon-to-life-bluetooth.md

 # A Beacon of life!

-Now that the bluetooth firmware is alive, proceed to build the beacon sample program in the `samples/bluetooth/beacon` directory in zephyr, but for the Carbon board and not the nRF51 chip:
+Now that the Bluetooth firmware is alive, proceed to build the beacon sample program in the `samples/bluetooth/beacon` directory in zephyr, but for the Carbon board and not the nRF51 chip:

 `make -C samples/bluetooth/beacon BOARD=96b_carbon`